 Heart rhythm disorders (arrhythmias) are caused by malfunctions in the electrical system of the heart.
 If you have a rhythm disorder, your heart beats too slowly, too quickly or erratically.
-Edward-Elmhurst Health offers innovative technology and comprehensive care for heart rhythm disorders.
+The Cardiac Innovations & Structural Heart Center located in the Heart Hospital of Edward-Elmhurst Health offers innovative technology and comprehensive care for heart rhythm disorders.

 Rhythm disorders we treat

 Many common arrhythmias are harmless, but some arrhythmias are serious, significantly raising your risk of stroke and heart failure.
 Our highly-trained electrophysiologists are experts in treating rhythm disorders, including:

 - Atrial fibrillation (AFib) – Rapid and irregular electrical impulses in the upper heart chambers

 - Atrial flutter – Rapid electrical circuits in the upper chambers of the heart

 - Supraventricular tachycardia (SVT) – Rapid rhythms from the upper heart chambers